nickg/nextcellent/readme.txt

 = WordPress Gallery Plugin =

-= V1.9.18 - 23.04.2014 =
+= V1.9.19 - 17.05.2014

  What's in it for you?

-* Fixes compatibility with TinyMCE 1.4, for WordPress 3.9. (credits to Niko Strijbol)
-* Fixes use of mysql_*(), which isn't allowed anymore. (credits to Niko Strijbol)
+* New uploader.
+Flash uploader deprecated (credits to Niko Strijbol)
-* Fixes some style stuff from the datepicker interfering with the style of the tabs. (credits to Niko Strijbol)
+* Improved image folder importer.
+Now fixes folder & files with spaces (credits to Niko Strijbol)
-* Fixes "flash" upload.
-This does remove the resize option, but it wasn't working anyway. (credits to Niko Strijbol)
-* Vulnerability fix: data isn't properly sanitized before being printed ona Alt & Title (credits to Larry W. Cashdollar)
-* Changing date for uploaded images improved (credits to Richard Bale)
+* Removed dead code
+* First wikipedia docs http://wpgetready.com/wiki/nextcellent-plugin/ Be free to contribute! (contact us to request permission to edit it)

 VERY IMPORTANT: Read ON!
 -----------------------